 You don’t really need my permission to say “no” to any of the things that add stress or decrease happiness, but I’m going to give it to you just in case it helps.
 You have permission to say “no” all holiday season.
 You don’t even need a “good reason”.

 Feel empowered to say “no” because you just don’t want to do it anymore or because you’re tired or you’re short on funds.
 It doesn’t really matter because you’re an adult and you know what’s best for you.

 Is it a tradition or an obligation?

-We do a lot of things at the holidays in the name of tradition.
+We do a lot of things during the holidays in the name of tradition.
 Growing up my family had a lot of special Christmas traditions.
 We’d make cookies, participate in the Christmas pageant at church, sled down the big hill at the neighborhood park, and take a very long car trip to my grandparents.
 But that doesn’t mean I have to continue all of the same traditions.

 Times change and people change.
 Sometimes we try to hold onto the past so tightly that we miss other opportunities that would better suit us.
 I like sending Christmas cards and baking bread for my neighbors.
 So, I do those things.
 But we like staying home for the holidays, so we rarely travel this time of year.
 And I really hate shopping, so Black Friday shopping is not part of my holiday tradition.
 Yes, some compromise is part of being a family or couple, but I also know how to decline or modify the things I really don’t want to do.